-The following is a summary of the principal United States federal income tax consequences of the purchase, ownership and disposition of a bond.
-It deals only with bonds held as capital assets by their initial purchasers.
+This summary deals only with bonds held as capital assets by their initial purchasers.
 This summary does not discuss all of the tax consequences that may be relevant to a particular holder in light of the holder's circumstances or to holders subject to special rules, such as:

-- Dealers in securities or currencies, - Traders in securities that elect to use the mark-to-market method of accounting, - Financial institutions, life insurance companies and tax-exempt organizations, - Regulated investment companies, investment companies and real estate investment trusts, - Partnerships or other entities classified as partnerships for United States federal income tax purposes and persons holding the bonds through partnerships or other pass-through entities, - Persons subject to the alternative minimum tax, - Persons who hold bonds as part of a hedging transaction or a position in a straddle, conversion or other integrated transaction, and - Persons whose functional currency is not the United States dollar.
+- Dealers in securities or currencies, - Traders in securities that elect to use the mark-to-market method of accounting, - Financial institutions, life insurance companies and tax-exempt organizations, - · Regulated investment companies, investment companies and real estate investment trusts, - Partnerships or other entities classified as partnerships for United States federal income tax purposes and persons holding the bonds through partnerships or other pass-through entities,

+- Persons subject to the alternative minimum tax, - Persons who hold bonds as part of a hedging transaction or a position in a straddle, conversion or other integrated transaction, and - Persons whose functional currency is not the United States dollar.

 This summary does not address tax consequences under the laws of any state, locality or foreign jurisdiction, including Israel, nor does it address any United States federal taxes other than the federal income tax.
-Furthermore, this discussion is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and regulations, rulings and judicial decisions thereunder as of the date of this prospectus.
+Furthermore, this discussion is based upon the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), and regulations, rulings and judicial decisions thereunder as of the date of this prospectus supplement.
 These authorities may be repealed, revoked or modified, possibly with retroactive effect, so as to result in federal income tax consequences different from those discussed below.
-In addition, this summary does discuss any foreign, state, or local not considerations, nor does it address consequences under the United States federal estate or gift tax laws.
+In addition, this summary does not discuss any foreign, state, or local tax considerations, nor does it address any tax consequences under the United States federal estate or gift tax laws.